 How to remove duplicate lines

-- Choose your options: Case-insensitive, Trim each line, Remove blank lines and Sort A–Z.
+- Choose your options: Case-insensitive, Keep first or last occurrence, Trim whitespace before comparing, Remove blank lines and Sort A, Z.

 - Click Apply to deduplicate the list.
 The result appears below, ready to use.